 \begin{corollary} Suppose that $Y$ is a logarithmic modification of a logarithmic scheme $X$ and $X'$ is logarithmically smooth with logarithmic structure associated to a smooth Cartier divisor in $X$.
 For any logarithmic morphism $X' \rightarrow X$ the $X'$-scheme $Y'$ deduced from $Y$ by fine and saturated logarithmic base change is isomorphic to $X'$. \end{corollary}

 \begin{corollary} Let $Y \rightarrow X$ be a logarithmically \'etale modification with $\cY \rightarrow \cX$ the associated morphism of Artin fans.
-Then the map $\cY \rightarrow \cX$ is proper. \end{corollary} \begin{proof} Recall that by Corollary~\ref{cor:proper-fans}, a representable morphism of Artin fans $\cY \rightarrow \cX$ is proper if and only if it has the right lifting property with respect to the inclusion of the open point in $\cA$.
-We may verify this property after making a base change via a given map $\cA \rightarrow \cX$.
+Then the map $\cY \rightarrow \cX$ is proper. \end{corollary} \begin{proof} Recall that by Theorem~\ref{thm:proper-fans}, a representable morphism of Artin fans $\cY \rightarrow \cX$ is proper if and only if it has the right lifting property with respect to the inclusion of the open point in $\cA$.
+For a given instance of diagram~\eqref{eqn:7}, we may verify the existence of a lift after changing base via the given map $\cA \rightarrow \cX$.
 Set $\cX' = \cA$ and write $X'$, $Y'$, and $\cY'$ for the logarithmic algebraic spaces and stack obtained by fine and saturated base change from $X$, $Y$, and $\cY$, respectively.
-We wish to show that $\cY' = \cX'$.
+We will conclude by showing that $\cY' \rightarrow \cX'$ is an isomorphism.